 Ironically, luxury never rests.
 Palm Springs is constantly elevating indulgence to new highs, with swanky, imaginative do-overs of existing luxe lodgings—such as the splashy Hard Rock Hotel and the Saguaro Palm Springs —and subtler, though no less opulent remakes, like the boutique Colony Palms Hotel and Sparrows Lodge, a rustic-chic gem in the heart of town.
 Palm Springs’ pampering is about the details: crafted after a Mediterranean-style pensione, Korakia Pensione eschews phones and TVs in favour of outdoor film screenings and afternoon Moroccan tea.
 At the ultra-refined Parker Palm Springs, relax in private villas with intimate hot tubs.
 With luxury resorts come luxury spas, with treatments that sound as beautiful as the dramatic surroundings.
 Relax in private outdoor treatment cabanas at Estrella Spa at Viceroy Palm Springs Resort.
 At SpaTerre at the Riviera Palm Springs, dip into a Watsu pool, heated to your body temperature.
 Or turn the world off with a soak in natural, hot springs mineral spas in Desert Hot Springs.
 Decadence, defined and refined.

 Fabulous pool parties.
 Stylish bars and impeccably designed hotels.
 Pampering spas and energetic nightclubs.
 Lavish events.
-There’s no question that the Palm Springs region ranks as one of the world’s top destinations for LGBT travellers.
+There’s no question that the Palm Springs region ranks as one of the world’s top destinations for LGBTQ travellers.
 Whether you’re a couple or looking for a singles scene, Palm Springs and its neighbouring cities offer memorable experiences—from tranquil retreats to clothing-optional resorts.

 "The scene really heats up when the weather cools down"